Register a self-conflicted domain name?

 - Go to the lodge your preference portal.

-- Select the preference “I want to try and get the shorter version of my domain name’ for one of your domain names that are part of the conflict set and press ‘submit’ and follow the process to its end.
+- Select the preference ‘I want to try and get the shorter version of my domain name’ for one of your domain names that are part of the conflict set and press ‘submit’ and follow the process to its end.

-- For the other domain names, select the preference “I don’t want the shorter version of my domain name and don’t care who gets it”.
+- For the other domain names in the conflict set, select the preference ‘I don’t want the shorter version of my domain name and don’t care who gets it’.

 - Remember that you need to repeat this process separately for each of your self-conflicted domain names.

-This will resolve the self-conflict.
-Whichever domain name you’ve selected the first option for (“I want to try and get the shorter version of my domain name”) will be the domain name that has the right to register the new, shorter domain name direct at .nz.
+- This will resolve the self-conflict.
+Whichever domain name you’ve selected the first option for (‘I want to try and get the shorter version of my domain name’) will be the domain name that has the right to register the resolved domain name.

-You’ll then have two months from the date of the resolution to register the new domain name through a registrar of your choice, if the resolved domain name is not registered by this date it will then become available to be registered on a first come first serve basis.
+You will have two months from the date of the resolution to register the name through a registrar of your choice, if the resolved domain name is not registered by this date it will then become available to be registered on a first come first serve basis.